edin-m/node-vagrant/README.md

     .on('progress', function(out) {});

 // box list
-// out is object {} with properties: name, provider, version vagrant.boxList(args, function(err, out) {});
+// out is an array of objects [{}] with properties: name, provider, version vagrant.boxList(args, function(err, out) {});

 // box outdated
 // --global is used by default
-// out is object {} with properties: name, status, currentVersion, latestVersion
+// out is an array of objects [{}] with properties: name, status, currentVersion, latestVersion
 // status can be 'up to date' 'out of date' 'unknown'
 // if status is unknown currentVersion and latestVersion will be null vagrant.boxOutdated(args, function(err, out) {});